tom-urkin/Linear-Feedback-Shift-Register/README.md

 ## Testbench

-The testbench comprises two maximum length LFSR cases (8-bit and 16-bit).
-The seed in both cases is 'd1.
+-The testbench comprises two maximum length LFSR cases (8-bit and 16-bit).
+-The seed in both cases is 'd1.
 The seed value and the tap locations can be changed via the parameters in the TB file.
-The LFSR output words are written to a text file and plotted as a dynamic histogram to visualize the LFSR operation.
+-The LFSR output words are manually extracted from QuestaSim to a text file and plotted as a dynamic histogram to visualize the LFSR operation as follows:

 1. Maximum-length 8-bit conventional Fibonacci LFSR  (2^n-1 states)